dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 a feed?
 See also <https://github.com/datprotocol/DEPs/issues/13>

 Need to think through deletion process with respect to listing a path prefix;
-will previously deleted nodes be occulded, or potentially show up in list results?
+will previously deleted nodes be occluded, or potentially show up in list results?
 Should be reviewed (by a non-author of this document) before accepted as a Draft.